asg017/sqlite-vec/site/features/vec0.md

 ## Metadata in `vec0` Virtual Tables

 There are three ways to store non-vector columns in `vec0` virtual tables: metadata columns, partition keys, and auxiliary columns.
-Each options has their own benefits and limitations.
+Each option has its own benefits and limitations.

 ```sql